Kansas City Nursing Home Bedsore Lawyer

 Do Bedsores Indicate Nursing Home Neglect?

-In nearly all cases, bedsores are a sign of neglect by the nursing home.
+In many cases, the answer is yes.
+Bedsores are a sign of neglect by the nursing home.
 Whether from inadequate numbers of carers, untrained or unscreened staff, bedsores mean that a nursing home resident isn’t being properly turned, treated and cared for.

 Stage III or Stage IV bedsores indicate long-term neglect that has developed over a long period of time.